Taiwrash/g4-workshop/docs/beginner-intermediate/4-git-in-vscode.md

 ### What VS **Code**

 This is an IDE (Integrated Development Environment) for editing files, most time called source code. **Code editing.
 Redefined.
 Free.
 Built on open source.
 Runs everywhere.**.
-It is powerful for many reasons.
-With a lot of shortcut supports
+It is effective for a variety of reasons.
+With numerous shortcut support

 ### Getting Started